servicegraph-foss/servicegraph-py/README.md

 **Use when**: You need per-request state with guaranteed cleanup (database connections, file handles, etc.).
 **Session ID**: Optional parameter that creates a session for consistent transient resolution within the scoped service's dependencies.

-**Graceful Dependency Injection**: dipy intelligently handles scoped services differently based on context:
+**Graceful Dependency Injection**: servicegraph intelligently handles scoped services differently based on context:
 - **Direct resolution** (`provider.get_service(IScopedService)`): Returns a context manager wrapper that enforces the `with` pattern
 - **Dependency injection** (constructor parameter): Automatically unwraps to the raw instance—no context manager required
 - **Automatic session management**: When used as dependencies, scoped services automatically inherit the session context from their parent scope